LinkedIn Boolean Search Generator

 Boolean search is best for text LinkedIn can actually read in the current search surface.
 In People search, that includes visible profile fields such as first name, last name, headline or title, location, company names, and school or education terms.
 In Posts and Companies search, the same operators work, but they match different text surfaces.

-For example, if you want agency owners in Germany who mention lead generation, Germany can stay in the People Boolean query because location appears in the profile preview.
-German profile language, industry, connection degree, company size, and post timing are different: those are filter-only decisions and should stay out of the Boolean string.
+If you want agency owners in Germany who mention lead generation, Germany can stay in the People Boolean query because location appears in the profile preview.
+German profile language, industry, connection degree, company size, and post timing should stay in filters.

-• Use filters for filter-only criteria: profile language, industry, company size, date posted, content type, connection degree, service categories, and author or company filters.
+- Use filters for profile language, industry, company size, date posted, content type, connection degree, service categories, and author or company filters.

 LinkedIn Boolean Search by Search Type